alexdlaird/pyngrok/docs/integrations.rst

             # Update inbound traffic via APIs to use the public-facing ngrok URL
             pass

-Now the Django dev server can be started by the usual means, setting :code:`USE_NGROK` to open a tunnel.
+Now the Django dev server can be started by the usual means, setting ``USE_NGROK`` to open a tunnel.

 .. code-block:: sh